ronioncloud/albertony-rclone/docs/content/docs.md

 divides the size of the file by the `--multi-thread-cutoff` and rounds up, up to the maximum set with `--multi-thread-streams`.

-So if `--multi-thread-cutoff 250MB` and `--multi-thread-streams 4` are in effect (the defaults):
+So if `--multi-thread-cutoff 250M` and `--multi-thread-streams 4` are in effect (the defaults):

-- 0MB..250MB files will be downloaded with 1 stream
+- 0..250 MiB files will be downloaded with 1 stream
-- 250MB..500MB files will be downloaded with 2 streams
+- 250..500 MiB files will be downloaded with 2 streams
-- 500MB..750MB files will be downloaded with 3 streams
+- 500..750 MiB files will be downloaded with 3 streams
-- 750MB+ files will be downloaded with 4 streams
+- 750+ MiB files will be downloaded with 4 streams

 ### --no-check-dest ###